Estimated reading time: 3 minutes

 “Should I hire a lawyer?”

 Hiring a good defense attorney to defend you will cost money.
-But in the long run, a lawyer may be cheaper than a driving without insurance conviction.
+But in the long run, a lawyer could be cheaper than a driving without insurance conviction.

 The cost of losing your license for 30 days or more can cause employment problems.
 And for repeat offenders, the jail time can be costly as well.
-Bringing a good lawyer with you to court can show that you’re taking this seriously.
+Bringing a lawyer with you to court can show that you’re taking this seriously.
 And you fully intend to drive within the laws of Minnesota from that day forward.
+See: Do I Need a Criminal Lawyer?

 More